laravel/docs/queues.md

 <a name="running-multiple-queue-workers"></a>
 #### Running Multiple Queue Workers

 To assign multiple workers to a queue and process jobs concurrently, you should simply start multiple `queue:work` processes.
 This can either be done locally via multiple tabs in your terminal or in production using your process manager's configuration settings.
-[When using Supervisor](#supervisor-configuration), you may use the `numprocs` configuration value.
+[When using a process manager](#using-a-process-manager), you may use the `numprocs` configuration value.

 <a name="specifying-the-connection-queue"></a>
 #### Specifying The Connection & Queue